CyrilCermak/modular_architecture_on_ios/README.md

 internal development is the way to go.
 However, working with static libraries is, unfortunately, inevitable especially when working with 3rd party libraries.
 Big companies like Google, Microsoft or Amazon are using static libraries for distributing their SDKs.
-For example:
+As of now, for
-`GoogleMaps`, `GooglePlaces`, `Firebase`, `MSAppCenter` and all subsets of those SDKs are linked statically.
+example: `GoogleMaps`, `GooglePlaces`, `Firebase`, `MSAppCenter` and all subsets of those SDKs are linked statically.

 When using 3rd party dependency manager like Cocoapods for linking one static library attached to more than one project (App or Framework) it